 Hair control devices that are soft are permitted.
-Plastic barrettes, headbands, beads, hairpins or other decorative or control devices that are hard and unyielding are not permitted.
-Prowrap is legal if used to control hair, but not as a headband.
+In addition, plastic barrettes, bobby pins, and hair clips no longer than 2 inches to be worn to control a competitor's hair are permissible, if unadorned.
+Other decorative or control devices that are hard and unyielding are not permitted.
+Pro-wrap is legal if used to control hair, but not as a headband.